 The local electoral rolls show that Harriet was joined by George in around 1893 and the couple lived at Alipore House until 1900 when they appear to have returned to India.
 They were back in London in 1907, the year we think Harriet died (in the Marylebone registration district).
 The 1911 census shows George (a 68 year-old widower and retired leather merchant) living at 78 Alexandra Road Muswell Hill in Wood Green in Middlesex with his two unmarried daughters - Eveline Emma Campbell Goddard and Kathleen Marion Goddard - his eight year-old grandson George Leonard Goddard who was born at Upper Tooting in London, and a 25 year-old Irish-born boarder, Elizabeth Mary Johnson.
 Ancestry's UK National Probate Calendar shows that George Weavings Goddard died at St Margaret's (Hospital?) on the Cotswald Road in Great Clacton in Essex, on 2 March 1935.
 Probate from his will was decided at London on 3 May and went to Charles Theodore Goddard, a company manager (we think that Charles may have been George's nephew).

 Detailed below is what we have found out to date about George and Harriet's children.
 It is interesting how few of them married and had children.
-Indeed there is no indication that this line of Edward and Mary Ann's family extends beyond their grandchildren.
 The other characteristic of the Goddards was their evident wanderlust.
 All the boys seemed to have travelled extensively overseas and most died outside England, a legacy, one suspects, of being neither British nor Indian.

 1) Edward William Leonard Goddard (1871-96) who was born in Calcutta, was schooled and lived in England for a time before returning to India where he died and was buried at Calcutta on 16 April 1896;